akshay-rakheja/personal-website-dev/content/projects/Polydocs.md

   - Typescript
   - Hardhat
   - IPFS
-company: 'Polydocs'
+company: 'EthGlobal'
 showInProjects: true
 ---

-Smart Documents for Smart Contracts
+Smart Documents for Smart Contracts.

+Placed Finalist at EthGlobal's HackFS Hackathon and won the pool prize from IPFS/Filecoin at Polygon's Buidl It Hackathon.